 Can be a particularly difficult situation

 No one likes to talk about death.
 While you must explain death to a child, you also must understand that this concept is new to children.
-A very young child might not be sad at all; or a child might have a more difficult time with the experience than adults.
+A very young child might not be sad at all; or an older child might have a more difficult time with the experience than adults.

 Your child will look up to you as a source of guidance through this time.
 In order to provide the most clear and consistent guidance when helping a child with the death of a pet, first discover your own attitudes and feelings about death.
 You must understand what you really feel versus what you are told to feel by society.
 Once you know your true feelings about death, you can provide more consistent reassurance to help a child through the death of a pet.